claude_cahun_masked_pose

 Access to the original material is limited for preservation reasons.
 If you do want access to the original material, you will need to complete this application form with more details of your study, the list of material that you would like to view and the reason that you specifically need to see the originals rather than digital copies.
 Once complete, please send this form to RegistrarTeam@jerseyheritage.org.

-Otherwise, digital copies of the entire collection are available to view on Jersey Heritage’s Archives and Collections Online catalogue for free.
+Otherwise, digital copies of the entire collection are available to view on the Jersey Heritage Online Catalogue for free.
 To find out more, see Explore the collection below.

 Please note that the collection of negatives is closed and not available to view.